lhcb/starterkit-lessons/_episodes/01b-docker.md

-which will pull the latest image of the SLC6 Docker image we use to build our software and start an interactive shell in the special directory `/workspace`, mapped to the directory `hackathon`.
+which will pull the latest image of the SLC6 Docker image we use to build our software and start an interactive shell in the special directory `/workspace`, mapped to the local `hackathon` directory.

 > ## Note:
 >